About Me

 Personal Stuff, Background, Etc.

-I live in San Francisco in a really old house in Cow Hollow.
-I’ve been here for 25 years which makes me a native to some.
-My wife is really a native.
-She grew up here and went to the same school her Mom did.
-My kids went to the same high school she did.
-My son graduated from CU Boulder with a degree in Aeronautical Engineering.
-He’s employed writing software though, much as I always suspect he would.
-My daughter is studying Graphic Design at Napier University in Edinburgh Scotland.
+I have two kids.
+My son graduated last year from CU Boulder with a degree in Aeronautical Engineering.
+He’s employed writing software though, much as I always suspected he would.
+My daughter is a third year student in Graphic Design at Napier University in Edinburgh Scotland.
 We had two dogs - both rescue mutts.
 We lost Ollie (the bigger one) last summer.
 It broke our hearts.
 Now it’s just little Nola.

-I’ve been really lucky to have a lot of really good jobs.
-Once upon a time I was in the US Navy and served in Submarines.
-I was on the USS Richard B. Russell (SSN-687).
-I won some awards and the ship won some major awards for things I cannot talk about.
-Sorry, classified.
-But I can tell you those years were incredibly formative.
+Those years were incredibly formative.
 Engineering really matters when failure sinks a billion dollar ship and the reactor pollutes the earth for 50K years.
 But if you do it right, all the time, it’s game changing.
-I was an Operator and then a Plant Supervisor.
+I was a Reactor Plant Operator and then a Plant Supervisor.
 It’s where I really fell in love with complex systems.
 It’s also where my core leadership values were instilled in me.

-After the Navy I worked for PG&E doing research and development, mostly on measuring the power system.
+After the Navy I worked for PG&E doing research and development, mostly on measuring power systems.
 I wrote an article for Linux Journal about that.
 I also got to work with Woods Hole Oceanographic Institute (WHOI) on the Research Vessel Atlantis.
 We carried the mini-submarine Alvin.
 That was a really fun job.
 I even got to do this:

 I’ve had the pleasure of writing code and building systems and teams across several generations of technology.
 The more it changes the more it stays the same.
 It’s still what I want to do every day.
 If you really are interested in all that I’ve done you should check out my LinkedIn profile.

-• Favorite meal: properly grilled steak, medium rare, arugula salad with lemon dressing, roasted potatoes, a good red wine
+• Favorite home meal: properly grilled steak, medium rare, arugula salad with lemon dressing, roasted potatoes, a good red wine

 • Favorite cocktail: vodka martini, up, dry, olives, slightly dirty, shaken, ice flecks on top - Harris’s Steak House may make the best in SF